dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 * IP Fragmentation
 * TCP stream information:
      * Multiple DNS messages may have been sent in a single TCP segment
      * A DNS payload may have be split across multiple TCP segments
      * Multiple DNS messages may have be sent on a single TCP session
 * Malformed DNS messages and non-DNS packets

-Simple assumptions can be made on the reconstruction - fragmented and DNS-over-TCP messages can be reconstructed into 'single' packets and a single TCP session can be constructed for each TCP packet.
+Simple assumptions can be made on the reconstruction - fragmented and DNS-over-TCP messages can be reconstructed into single packets and a single TCP session can be constructed for each TCP packet.

-Additionally if the malformed and non-DNS packets are captured separately into PCAPs they can be merged with PCAPs reconstructed from C-DNS to produce a more complete packet stream.
+Additionally if the malformed and non-DNS packets are captured separately into packet captures, they can be merged with packet captures reconstructed from C-DNS to produce a more complete packet stream.